Counselors and Coaches in Alpharetta

 “The good life is a process, not a state of being.
 It is a direction not a destination.” -Carl Rogers

 As a therapist, my main goal is to empower people to make positive changes in their lives and improve relationships.
 I hold a Bachelor of Science degree in Early Childhood Education and a Master of Education degree in Clinical Mental Health Counseling, both from Georgia Southern University.
 I have been practicing as a full time therapist since 2011.
-I am a Licensed Professional Counselor in the state of Georgia, and a Nationally Certified Counselor.
+I am a Licensed Professional Counselor in the state of Georgia.
 I also hold a Master Addiction Counselor certification conferred by the National Certification Commission for Addiction Professionals and I have a passion for working with families affected by the disease of addiction.
 In practice I use person centered therapy techniques as a basis for building the counseling relationship which will create a safe space for you to work on accomplishing goals and addressing concerns in a nurturing and empathetic environment.
 I cater therapy to individual client needs using evidence based approaches to therapy such as Cognitive Behavioral Therapy, as well as motivational interviewing, mindfulness based therapy, and solution focused therapies to help clients identify and overcome roadblocks to change.

 What positive changes have you been meaning to make?
 Come see me at Thriveworks Alpharetta and we will become partners in positive change.